 Great Lakes Christian College maintains a Cafeteria for College family and friends.
 Three meals per day are served Monday through Friday; one meal on Saturday and one on Sunday.
-The cost of meals is included in the Room and Board fee.
-Off-campus guests in the Cafeteria pay for meals individually.

 Health Services

 Each student is responsible for providing the student's own health and accident insurance.
 Health services are available at area hospitals, clinics, and the Sports Clinic at Michigan State University.